PyNvVideoCodec 2.1

 Segment-based transcoding is a critical technique in modern video processing pipelines, particularly in workflows that involve deep learning (DL) and AI model training.
 This approach focuses on extracting smaller, meaningful segments from long videos, allowing for more targeted and efficient processing.

-Challenges of Segment-Based Transcoding with FFmpeg
+Optimized Segment-Based Transcoding with PyNvVideoCodec

-PyNvVideoCodec addresses these inefficiencies by introducing an optimized approach to segment-based transcoding.
+PyNvVideoCodec addresses these inefficiencies by introducing an optimized approach to segment-based transcoding:

 • Persistent Context Management: Rather than creating a new decode/encode context for each segment, PyNvVideoCodec maintains a persistent context throughout the transcoding session, significantly reducing overhead.